vacp2p/rfc/specs/waku/waku-1.md

 - Optional rate limiting is added.
 - Status packet has following additional parameters: light-node, confirmations-enabled and rate-limits
-- Mail Server and Mail Client functionality is now part of the specification.
+- History Server and History Client functionality is now part of the specification.
 - P2P Message packet contains a list of envelopes instead of a single envelope.

 ## Copyright